 Both sexes without wings.
 Color uniformly dark brown or with pterothorax yellow.
-Antennae 8 to 9-segmented, segment VI with incomplete oblique suture producing an apparently 9-segmented condition; segments III–IV with sensorium simple.
+Antennae 8 to 9-segmented, segment VI with incomplete oblique suture producing an apparently 9-segmented condition; segments III & IV each with a simple sense cone.
 Head weakly reticulate; ocelli not developed, ocellar setae III as long as diameter of three ommatidia.
 Pronotum with no long setae, medially with little sculpture.
 Meso and metanota transverse.
 Tergites with transverse reticulation medially, tergites I–VIII with well-developed craspedum on posterior margin.
 Sternites III–VI with well-developed 7-lobed craspedum, the sternal posteromarginal setal pair S3 arising mesad of the posterolateral angle on each sternite.

 Male smaller and paler than female, sternite II with an internal glandular structure opening through an aperture on the antecostal margin of segment III; tergite IX with 2 pairs of short stout thorn-like setae.